-In the early stages of a startup, the founder is usually the CEO and owns most of the business.
+In the early stages of a startup, the founders usually own most of the shares.
 This means that the need for a board is not a priority.
-However, as a startup grows, investors might start to ask for a Director’s position and ask for more structured governance.
-At this point, you might find it useful to appoint an NED or Board Advisor, in order to have impartial advisors to balance out the investor’s interests.
+However, as a startup grows, investors might start to ask for more governance, which usually means appointing a more experienced advisor to the board.
+At this point, you might want to appoint an NED or Board Advisor, in order to have impartial advisors to balance out the investor’s interests.

-A Chairman who oversees the actions of the board, or a Board Observer who participates in meetings, are other options which are available to you.
-Having a strong board with expert advisors is highly valuable to the founder as they can help with a range of issues which are relevant to the company.
+Appointing a chairperson (who is really just a director, but who also arranges the board meetings and the agenda for each meeting, is another option.
+Having a strong board with expert advisors is sometimes seen as valuable (at least to investors) as they can help with a range of issues which are relevant to the company.

-If you are bringing on new directors and advisors, you can create all the legal contracts you need to make it official for free on SeedLegals, including a Founders Service Agreement, Advisor Agreement, Appointment of Director Form, Appointment of Director (NED) and Consultancy Agreement, among others.
+If you are bringing on new directors and advisors, you can create all the legal contracts you need to make it official on SeedLegals, including a Founders Service Agreement, Advisor Agreement, Appointment of Non-Executive Director (NED) and Consultancy Agreement, among others.

-Executive Directors are agents of the company, appointed by the shareholders to manage its day-to-day affairs.
-They are often also the founders, and have the power to influence the strategy and decision-making of a business.
-However, Executive Directors are not free to act alone.
+Executive Directors are employees of the company, who are also directors.
+They are often the founders, and have the power to influence the strategy and decision-making of a business.
+Directors are not free to act alone.
 They are personally liable for any malpractice of the company and must abide by the following seven duties under the Companies Act 2006:

 Act within powers

 Not accept benefits from third parties